evonnec/data-code-challenge2/README.md

 00019400 | some_value_4

-Once you are confident you have implemented the logic to produce the DataFrames illustrated in Table-2 and Table-3 above, proceed to part 2.
+Once you are confident you have correctly implemented the logic to produce the DataFrames illustrated in Table-2 and Table-3 above, proceed to part 2.

 ### Part 2
+Re-implement the logic used to produce Table-2 from Part 1 above.
+However, this time you may not use the the `pandas` `merge` or `join` functions.
+Instead, you must use SQL to perform any join logic or reshaping of the data.

+### Part 3

 There is an additional, more comprehensive formulary dataset contained in the `formulary` database table.
 This table has the same structure as the `test_formulary` table, except it contains a few extra columns (which may be ignored) and many more formularies, each of which contains many more drugs.
-The target formulary for this exercise is the same as before, `formulary_id = '00019356'`.
+The target formulary for this part of the exercise is now `formulary_id = '00022170'`.
 Reuse your previously implemented logic to produce the same calculations for the average tier differences as described in parts (A) and (B) from Part 1 on the `formulary` table.

-### Requirements
-Your code must be written in Python 3, and you must provide the specific Python version that the code should be executed against.

-You must use a `pandas` DataFrame to perform these calculations, and you should provide a single calculated average tier difference value for each `formulary_id` compared against the target formulary.

-### Part 3
-Re-implement the logic used to produce Table-2 from Part 1 above.
-However, this time you may not use the the `pandas` `merge` or `join` functions.
-Instead, you must use SQL to perform any join logic or reshaping of the data.